trishalaghone/Pima-diabetes-dataset-/README.md

 #Age -(years)
 #OutcomeClass variable (0 or 1) 268 of 768 are 1, the others are 0

+Data Is Only As Good As The Questions You Ask
+ The truth is that no matter how advanced your IT infrastructure is, your data will not provide you with a ready-made solution unless you ask it specific questions regarding data analysis.

+Diabetes dataset.
+What exactly do I want to find out?
+The database consists of various medical factors that will tells us if a female is diabetic or non-diabetic.Build different models which will fit the data and will help us accurately predict if the females has diabetes or not.

+What does the data 'look' like?
+Does it follow any known probability distributions?

+How are the various measurements related?
+We can understand the relationship between the variables with the help of the correlogram matrix.
+The correlogram matrix shows correlation coefficients between each variable.
+A positive correlation coeeficient shows that they are directly proportional to each other and negative coeffiecinet shows that they are inversely proportional.

 Performed Visualizations on the dataset to understand the data better, to understand relation between the variables and to detect the outliers.
 Data Visualizations will help us select the correct models.